Reading speed

 A fist.

-• violence – when someone hurts you physically
+bullet violence when someone hurts you physically

 A person with their hands on their head.
-They look upset.

-• abuse – when someone treats you badly
+bullet abuse when someone treats you badly

 Providers and workers must also do their best to protect you from sexual misconduct.